Configuration Files Overview

 commit a configuration

-Check configuration for proper syntax, activate and mark as the current configuration file running on the switching platform.
+Check configuration for proper syntax, activate and mark as the current configuration file running on the device.

-Default configuration contains the initial values set for each configuration parameter when a switch is shipped.
+Default configuration contains the initial values set for each configuration parameter when a device is shipped.

-Well-known configuration that recovers a switch from a configuration that denies management access.
+Well-known configuration that recovers a device from a configuration that denies management access.
 You set a current committed configuration to be the rescue configuration through the CLI.

 roll back a configuration